-Natural and synthetic fabrics

-Dark and light fabrics

-Beer, wine and juice bottles

-White, colored or clear labels

-Leather

-Dark and light paper stock

-Mugs and ceramics

-Banners

-Wood

-Metal

-Acrylic

-And much more!
+Natural and synthetic fabric (Light and Dark) Mugs and ceramics Light, dark and clear labels Leather Light and dark paper stock Glass Acrylic Wood Metal Window Cling Banners And much more!
 Create unique items - The possibilities are endless!

-T-shirts and sweatshirts

-Aprons

-Dark restaurant menus with fluorescent white print

-Corporate logo shirts

-Mouse pads

-Sports apparel

-Jackets

-Tote bags

-Signs with colored, white or fluorescent toner

-Labels

-Tattoos
+T-shirts and sweatshirts Aprons Corporate logo shirts Mouse pads Sports apparel Jackets Tote bags Tattoos And much more!

-The most important point of the iColor® ProRIP software is that it allows colors to be put down in layers.
+The most important point of the IColor ProRIP software is that it allows colors to be put down in layers.
 Regular printer drivers only concern themselves with what the eye sees on the top layer, the RIP allows you to separately control each layer, thus giving you the ability to control not only what you see, but what is behind that top layer (typically the white layer).
-The iColor® ProRIP gives you the unique ability to use one machine to print images with white as an underprint or an overprint.
+The IColor ProRIP gives you the unique ability to use one machine to print images with white as an underprint or an overprint.
 You can now print vibrant colors on clear or dark media regardless of the background to which it is applied, where the white is put down first and the colors afterwards.

-The iColor® ProRIP 'Color Mapping' feature also allows for reverse printing when printing and transferring to garments where white is put down last.
+The IColor ProRIP 'Color Mapping' feature also allows for reverse printing when printing and transferring to garments where white is put down last.
 This is the only way to achieve white underprint and overprint in one pass, and you will not find another software/printer package on the market today that can do all of this.
-The software also allows for color manipulation and removal, rasterization, professional layout tools and direct printing from your favorite graphics program.
-It ships standard with the iColor® 550 and as an upgrade for the iColor® 500 and 600.
+The software also allows for color manipulation and removal, rasterization, cost calculation, professional layout tools and direct printing from your favorite graphics program.
+It ships standard with all IColor Printers.

-To accomplish these two features, UniNet has created three configurations referred to as 'Print Queues' to suit any printing project (pictures below are for the iColor 550, configuration for other printers may be different):
+To accomplish these two features, UniNet has created three configurations referred to as 'Print Queues' to suit any printing project.
+NOTE: THE ICOLOR 800W WILL ONLY HAVE THE OVERPRINT QUEUE FUNCTION.